-Regardless of what the future holds for the Department of Labor’s embattled fiduciary rule, it’s clear the industry is facing ever-tightening regulations and the increased cost of compliance.
+Regardless of what the future holds, it’s clear the financial industry is facing ever-tightening regulations and the increased cost of compliance.

 Consequently, more and more small and mid-sized independent broker-dealers are surrendering their costly supervisory and compliance responsibilities and rolling up under independent advisory and brokerage firms as super branches.

-While the industry lacks a precise definition of what constitutes a super branch, in general, an OSJ or branch office that supports 10 or more advisors who produce at least $3 million in combined gross dealer concessions and operate in multiple geographic locations would fit this growing business model.
+While the industry lacks a precise definition of what constitutes a super branch, in general, an OSJ or branch office that supports 10 or more financial professionals who produce at least $3 million in combined gross dealer concessions and operate in multiple geographic locations would fit this growing business model.

 No matter how this business model is defined, it’s becoming an increasingly popular option for small broker-dealers struggling under the burden of new costly regulations.